 - Business analysts, designers, developers, marketing specialists make their own suggestions about the changes of requirements specifics.
 The independent tester may have quite another vision of the checking process that may detect unexpected errors in the system.

 - The independent tester is reporting to the project board.
 He provides all data and results accurately and without any changes and modifications.

-- Pretty often, the separate budget is planned for independent testing.
+- Pretty often, a separate budget is planned for independent testing.
 This helps to ensure that the financial expenses were spent properly on courses, testing tools, equipment, etc.

 Besides that, sometimes it is easier for testers to progress up the career ladder.
 But still, there are certain risks of such type checking.

 What are the risks of independent and complex testing?

 - A high possibility of the isolation of the testing process from the developers and other members of the project team.
 Also, there is a probability of the rejection of broader vision of quality concept and business purposes - excessive focus on the defects, etc.

 - The possibility of the absence of smooth communication within the project team.